PRIDE – Public Request Inquiry Data Exchange

 - When the issue is resolved, the department marks the action as completed.

-To enter a complaint or request a service through the PRIDE system, click here.
+Enter a complaint or request a service through the PRIDE system.

-To check on a previous entry, click here and enter the incident number.
+Check on a previous entry by entering the incident number.

 Please note that Florida has very broad Public Records Laws.
 Written or electronic communications, including PRIDE complaints or reports and all information contained therein, are public records and subject to being available to the public and media upon request.